jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Reading opened the world to Frederick, and now the free world was opened to him.

 The story gets better.
-Frederick Douglass wasn't happy just reading, he become a world-famous orator and writer.
+Frederick Douglass wasn't happy just reading, he became a world-famous orator and writer.
 His words changed the game of civilization.

 In a world with no radio, video, or telephones, Douglass travels the Northern States and Europe telling everyone the truth about slavery.
 When the American Civil War (1861-1865) broke out, his books helped Britain reject recognizing the slave States, and thus deprived it of much-needed support.